-In the near term National Airspace System, it is expected that for FIM in a voice environment, the wind forecast data will consist of three altitudes in addition to the winds at the achieve-by point.
-Therefore, four altitudes, including the achieve-by point, should be a minimum.
-A maximum of nine points is assumed.
-One of those altitude points is set to 3000 ft at or near the FAF.
-A point at the top of descent at a geographic point determined by the spatial location option is included but not counted against the total number of data points.
-This ensures that there is wind data bounding all expected altitudes.
+During early operational use, it is expected that data communications will not be readily available.
+The wind information provided will be limited to three altitudes in addition to the winds at the achieve-by point.
+Therefore, four altitudes, including the achieve-by point, is considered to be a minimum number or forecast wind points transmitted in a future environment where Controller Pilot Data Link Communications (CPDLC) are used.
+A maximum of nine points was assumed for this analysis.
+One of those altitude points was set to the altitude at or near the FAF.
+A point at the top of descent at a geographic point determined by the spatial location option was included but not counted against the total number of data points.
+This ensured that there was wind data bounding all expected altitudes.
 The draft FIM Minimum Operational Performance Standard (MOPS) being developed by RTCA assumes that the sensed winds at cruise will be used as the highest altitude winds.
 However, TMX does not currently support the use of sensed winds in the initial forecast data so forecast data was substituted.
-Since ASTAR blends the sensed winds into the forecast data provided, the cruise altitude forecast point is quickly replaced by the sensed winds at that location.
+Since ASTAR blends the sensed winds at that location.

-For all conditions, the full forecast data is extracted from the RAP data either along the flight path or above a fixed point.
-Then the specified number of points are selected from the extracted wind profile.
-Figure 2 shows an example of the location and wind speed for the selected altitudes for one of the wind conditions used in this analysis.
+For all conditions, the full forecast data was extracted from the RAP data either along the flight path or above a fixed point.
+Then the specified number of points were selected from the extracted wind profile.
+Figures 2.2 and 2.3 show an example of wind speed at the selected altitudes for one of the wind conditions used in this analysis.

-4. Uplink Test Conditions
+Uplink Test Conditions